ShubhamSati-max/ShubhamSati-max/README.md

 👋 Hello, I'm Shubham.

-📊 Management Graduate| Certified in data analytics |Ex- Analyst , I'm also known for my skills in Business development,Client Management
+📊 Management Graduate From Institute Of Management Technology CAT :88.84 %iler| Certified in data analytics |Ex- Analyst , I'm also known for my skills in Business development,Client Management

 🎓 By education, I hold a degree in MBA Analytics & Marketing From Institute of Management Technology (Reputed B-school)